The Journey of the Mystery Girl

 I came up with the idea for the story (though the Mystery Girl had a different title back then) and wrote about half before I put it away.
 I got married, had my children, and dealt with all the ups and downs that life brings.
 It just was not time for the story to come out.
 Sometimes it is hard to see God's perfect plan and timing and it is so easy for us to get impatient when we do not see progress.
 That was me.
 I could not figure out why it just was not coming together.
 I wondered if I was even supposed to write it.

 Then about six years ago I pulled out what I had written and began reworking the main idea, merging another story with it to make it more interesting.
 I came up with the title around that time too.
 It was a phrase that had a very personal meaning to me and I wanted to get an important point out to the young teens who might be struggling with the same issue of their identity in Christ.
 I did not get very far.
 In fact, after my dad passed away in 2015 I got such a horrible case of writer's block that nothing came easily.
 I wondered if I would ever be able to write again.
 I prayed for the Lord to bring inspiration again but all I got was a solid brick wall.
 Nothing.
-I thought that if only I could get a little doorway through that wall, or even just a window, to see the light come shining through once again.
-Old thoughts began to come back.
+I thought that if I only could get even just a window, in the block, to see the light on the other side, than all would be well.
+Old thoughts began to haunt me around that time too.
 Thoughts like "maybe what you have to say isn't important anyway," or "nobody wants to hear what you have to say.
 You're just a nobody in this world."

 Back in December, while we were dealing with our own issues of COVID in our home, I let Joe read the story.
 I wanted him to truly know that part of me and understand my heart.
 I think he took away a lot more than I ever imagined when he read what I had written.
 It was like something clicked inside of him and God began moving through him to show me love.
 Real, true love.
 Now, we have always had a good marriage.
 We always said, "I love you," and we have had a close relationship.
 I can count on one hand the few arguments we have had over almost 22 years of marriage.
 So, it was with great surprise that as the new year began he started to do some writing of his own and what came of it became something very special.
 It was a gift for my birthday.
 He wrote a little story entitled, "Cara's Five Perfect Days."
 I did not know what to expect but when I began reading, the tears poured down my face.
 It was only five chapters long, but I could only read one chapter at a time so what he wrote could settle into my head.
 In the last chapter Joe wrote about a scene where God reveals Himself to me as a loving Father.
 It truly was a gift of love.
 And as my book was completed around the same time, I found that in the process of writing my heart had begun to heal.
 I found the true meaning of love through Joe's gift and suddenly I understood how God truly viewed me and loved me.